The Holiday Break for Kids with Sensory Processing Disorder

 • Prepare activities – in advance – to engage and share with your little one that provide healthy, enjoyable ways to channel their focus.
 Ideas include themed arts and crafts, cookie making, holiday shape pasting, construction paper “loop” making for the family tree, etc.

-• Enjoy holiday music listening, quiet book reading, and story telling together to help bring to life holidays past – without the stress of over-activity.
+• Enjoy holiday music listening, quiet book reading, and storytelling together to help bring to life holidays past – without the stress of over-activity.

-• Create new family traditions that siblings can share to help your child feel that he or she is part of something special – and a unique and respected member of the household during the holidays and year round.
+• Create new family traditions that siblings can share to help your child feel that he or she is part of something special – and a unique and respected member of the household during the holidays and year-round.

 Most importantly, remember that the New Year will bring a return to calmer days and that the excitement and buzz of the December season comes only once every 12 months.